Curriculum Outline

 ART-312Postmodern Art & Culture0.5-1

-ASI/HUM/REL-196Religion & Literature (Old Pond - Frog Jumps In; Religion in Japanese Literature; Religion in Chinese Poetry)0.5
+ASI/HUM/REL-196Religion & Literature (the following topics: Old Pond - Frog Jumps In; Religion in Japanese Literature; Religion in Chinese Poetry)0.5

 CLA-101Classical Mythology1